DPR-droid/2021_11_pands-project/README.md

 #### Observations
     This seems to be a mix between histograms and boxplots, futher research is required to understand the output.

+## Machine Learning
+scikit-learn comes with a few small standard datasets that do not require to download any file from some external website.[8] install module using

+    pip install -U scikit-learn

 ## Acknowledgement
 Lecturer Andrew Beatty Programming and Scripting GMIT